Izazkhan/test-task/readme.md

 ```

 ## Performance of queries
+I've executed EXPLAIN on the queries in this test task, and the performance was efficient, achieving O(n) complexity.

 ## Conclusion
 This project demonstrates a clean and efficient approach to building a fullstack application with a focus on structured URLs, RESTful APIs, and optimized database queries.
 The architecture is built using OOP concepts, ensuring readability and maintainability.